cucumber/docs/content/docs/bdd/better-gherkin.md

   Then she sees a Free article and a Paid article on the home page
 ```
 With a declarative style, each step communicates an idea, but the exact values aren't specified.
 The details, such as what specific articles are free or paid, and the subscription level of different test users, are specified "behind the scenes" in the step definition code.
 The subscription packages can change in the future.
 The business can change what content is available to subscribers on free and paid plans, without having to change this test and other tests that use the same step definitions.
 If another subscription level is added later, it's easy to add a test for that.
 By avoiding terms like “click a button” that suggest implementation, the test is more resilient to implementation details of the UI.
 The intent of the test remains the same, even if the implementation changes later.

-Imperative tests do have a place, but use them wisely.
-There’s no right or wrong, experiment to see what fits your context.